Skip to content

 sh

-aphrodite run --model $SAVE_PATH
+aphrodite run $SAVE_PATH

 AWQ